stub42/pytz/src/README.txt

 of daylight savings, which you can read more about in the Python Library Reference (``datetime.tzinfo``).

-Amost all of the Olson timezones are supported.
+Almost all of the Olson timezones are supported.

 Note that this library differs from the documented Python API for tzinfo implementations; if you want to create local wallclock times you need to use the ``localize()`` method documented in this document.
-In addition, if you perform date arithmetic on local times that cross DST boundaries, the results may be in an incorrect timezone (ie. subtract 1 minute from 2002-10-27 1:00 EST and you get 2002-10-27 0:59 EST instead of the correct 2002-10-27 1:59 EDT).
+In addition, if you perform date arithmetic on local times that cross DST boundaries, the result may be in an incorrect timezone (ie. subtract 1 minute from 2002-10-27 1:00 EST and you get 2002-10-27 0:59 EST instead of the correct 2002-10-27 1:59 EDT).
 A ``normalize()`` method is provided to correct this.
-Unfortunatly these issues cannot be resolved without modifying the Python datetime implementation.
+Unfortunately these issues cannot be resolved without modifying the Python datetime implementation.